 Second, our moderator analyses suggest that omission bias is affected by several moderators, raising the need for a follow-up systematic investigation of the promising moderators we identified and tested in this meta-analysis.
 We discuss those in more detail below.

-Furthermore, we found that the omission effect was meaningfully different from null for morality and blame as dependent variables.
-The effect confidence intervals for decision overlap with null.
+Furthermore, we found that the omission effect was meaningfully different from null for morality and blame as DVs.
+The effect CIs for decision overlap with null.